 When workers at the American embassy in Cuba claimed to have been attacked by a mysterious weapon that left no trace, it led to a major shift in American diplomacy towards the Caribbean socialist state.
 It also led to a split in journalism.
 But the story that, at first, seemed like a perfect fit for Outside/In wound up going places that we didn’t expect it to go.
 As we set off in pursuit of the truth, we're forced to ask ourselves how we decide what we know and what kinds of information we trust.

 This episode originally aired in 2019.
 Since then, due to the intervention of New Hampshire Senator Jeanne Shaheen, a bill has been passed that guaranteed long-term disability benefits for Mark Lenzi and all of the staff at the Chinese consulate with mysterious symptoms.
-Lenzi continues to experience flare-ups.
+When we last spoke to Lenzi in 2020, he continued to experience flare-ups.